Noctryln/Aria/README.md

 - global code and repository search

 This enables Aria to operate directly against GitHub-hosted repos from the same TUI session.

-## Quality Control Site

-The repository includes `qc-site/`, a standalone static verification site for Aria quality control.
-It is designed as an operator checklist for production-style validation and covers runtime, UI, backend, tool execution, safety, stability, and integration scenarios.

-Open `qc-site/index.html` directly in a browser to use it.

 ## Production Notes